lamhq/tech-notes/nestjs/2-overview/2-providers.md

 ## Creating providers dynamically

 The actual provider will be supplied by the value returned from a factory function.
 The factory function can accept (optional) arguments.
-Provider injection can be done asynchronously
+Provider injection can be done **asynchronously**.

 ```ts
 const connectionFactory = {